Posted by marilynch

 Jacks Peak Park, rare native Monterey Pine forest: An oasis at risk

-Thanks to all the vocal people who spoke up to preserve Jacks Peak.
+Thanks to all the vocal people who have already spoken up to protect Jacks Peak!
+For some history and photos, scroll down.

 * * * * *